agrublev/angularLocalStorage/README.md

 * You can directly store Objects, Arrays, Floats, Booleans, and Strings.
 No need to convert your javascript values from strings.
 * No Fallback to Angular ``$cookies`` if localStorage is not supported
+* I hadn't follow the TDD rule to code this module , the test file hadn't modified

 ## How to use